akiranishii/rnaseq-pipeline/README.md

 ### STEP 2: Access the Great Lakes Server via the browser

 1. Install the Cisco VPN client (https://its.umich.edu/enterprise/wifi-networks/vpn) and login using your level 1 password.
+Use the "UMVPN - Only U-M Traffic" option.
 2. Search “http://ssh uniqname@greatlakes.arc-ts.umich.edu" in the browser.
 3. It will navigate you to a log in page.
 Use your level 1 account to access it.
 4. Click files -> home directory.